 MD Admissions Requirements

 Because we recognize the diverse range of educational experiences of our applicants, we do not mandate prerequisite coursework.
-Instead, our admission committee looks at each applicant’s academic preparation to assure the foundational knowledge required for our accelerated three-year program.
+Instead, our admission committee evaluates the academic preparation of applicants to assure they have the foundational knowledge to succeed in our rigorous accelerated three-year program.
 Applicants are expected to demonstrate a high level of proficiency in biology, physics, chemistry, genetics, statistics, English, psychology, and sociology.
-As such, we recommend these courses as part of a broad premedical curriculum.
+These courses are strongly recommended as part of a broad premedical curriculum.

 COVID-19 and the Application Process

-For the 2021–22 admissions cycle, NYU Long Island School of Medicine will accept pass/fail grading and online coursework, including labs, for courses affected by the COVID-19 pandemic.
+For the 2023–24 admissions cycle, NYU Grossman Long Island School of Medicine will accept pass/fail grading and online coursework, including labs, for courses affected by the COVID-19 pandemic during the Spring 2020, Fall 2020 and Spring 2021 semesters.
 We understand applicants may have concerns about the impact of pass/fail grades on their grade point average.
 The admissions committee will take this into account when conducting its assessment of a candidate’s academic readiness to succeed in our accelerated three-year curriculum.

 Letters of Evaluation

 We accept a committee or composite letter of recommendation authored by the pre-health committee or pre-health advisor at your college or university to fulfill our letters of evaluation requirement.

 If your institution does not provide a committee or composite letter, we accept individual letters of evaluation.
 In this case, a minimum of three individual letters is required, two of which should be from science professors.

 Candidates who submit a committee or composite letter of recommendation may also submit additional individual letters of support.
 A maximum of 10 letters are accepted for all students.